River Reports

 Click on any gauge for the most recent data:

-East Branch at Fishs Eddy, NY823 cfsN/A °
+East Branch at Fishs Eddy, NY320 cfsN/A °

-Today will be 83 degrees and partly cloudy.
-Wind will be 5 – 10 mph from the North.
+Today will be 79 degrees and cloudy.
+There may some smoke in the air reducing visibility Wind will be 5 – 10 mph from the South.

 What’s Hatching: